-Stacking Two Units

-You can stack two Switch units with a single Matrix Cable.
+Stacking Two Units You can stack a Switch 3300 MM to any Switch from the 1100/3300 family with a single Matrix Cable.
 To do this:

-- 1 Power-off both units. - 2 Arrange the units as required.
+- 1 Power-off both units. - 2 Arrange the units so the Switch 3300 MM is at the bottom of the stack.
 They can be rack-mounted or free-standing; if you choose to have them free-standing, remember to position the rubber feet as detailed in "Placing Units On Top of Each Other" on page 25.
-When positioning the units, note that Matrix Cables are 1m (3.28ft) long. - 3 As shown in Figure 8, connect one end of the Matrix Cable to the matrix port of the top Switch, and the other end to the matrix port of the lower Switch - 4 If you use the management software of the units: - Ensure that both units have the same version of management software - Ensure that you re-configure the stack-wide features on both units
+When positioning the units, note that Matrix Cables are 1m (3.28ft) long. - 3 Connect one end of the Matrix Cable to the Matrix Port of the top Switch, and the other end to the Matrix Port marked Unit 2 on the Switch 3300 MM (See Figure 8). - 4 If you use the management software of the units: - Ensure that both units have the same version of management software - Ensure that you re-configure the stack-wide features on both units